 It was a purple patch, – in 1947 the seniors won the West of England championship.
 The Ross Regatta itself was still quite small.
 Kemps used to erect the landing stage on the day and the committee boats used to be carted about on Jackson’s lorry from regatta to regatta.
 An ex-olympic fine four was bought and in the late 1950s an old Buick was bought by the club for transportation.
 During the early 60s the club declined in spite of the efforts of Eddie Brewster and by the end of the decade it was ready to go under but a small group managed to rekindle interest.

 The old club house was dismantled and there were strong rumours of a ghost – builders heard an unearthly crash when there were no walls left to fall down!
 The new club house was built and the membership picked up between 1977 and 1979.
 The new boat store was built in 1985 and the regatta expanded to include 250 crews.
-Now Ross Rowing Club is open all the year round and is a base for all sorts of different activities, including cycling, running and Junior Football.
+Now Ross Rowing Club is open all the year round and is a base for all sorts of different activities, including camping, canoeing and paddle boarding.